nickineering/ruff-config/README.md

 # Nickineering's Default Ruff Config

-An aggressive Ruff config designed to get as much as possibly from Ruff quickly.
+An aggressive Ruff config designed to get as much as possible from Ruff quickly.

 ## Usage